Departures (album)

-Departures is the second solo album by Australian musician Bernard Fanning, a follow-up to his 2005 #1 Australian charting album Tea & Sympathy, and the first since Fanning's band Powderfinger was disbanded in 2011.
+Departures is the second solo album by Australian musician Bernard Fanning, a follow-up to his 2005 album Tea & Sympathy, and the first since Fanning's band Powderfinger was disbanded in 2011.
 The album was released on 7 June 2013.
 The album heralds a departure from Fanning's debut 2005 effort of folk and roots in favour of a rock sound, more akin to his Powderfinger origins.